softneta/viewer-communication/README.md

-# MedDream DICOM Viewer Communication API
+# MedDream WEB DICOM Viewer Communication API

 ## Add component to your project
 Import and create new Viewer Communication component in your project: